YosysHQ-GmbH/blog_yosyshq/content/post/2025/03-tamara-tmr-yosys.md

 Single-Event Upsets (SEUs).
 SEUs are caused when ionising radiation strikes a transistor, causing it to transition from a 1 to a 0, or vice versa.

-In space, the Earth's atmosphere doesn't protect against the ever-present threat of radiation.
-This can come from many sources: stray cosmic rays, violent bursts from the Sun, or even extremely powerful extragalactic radiation.
-On an unprotected system, an unlucky SEU may corrupt the system’s state to such a severe degree that it may cause destruction or loss of life - particularly important given the safety-critical nature of most space-faring systems (satellites, crew capsules, missiles, etc).
+In space, the Earth's atmosphere is absent, and thus chips are completely unprotected from the ever-present threat of radiation.
+This radiation can come from many sources: stray cosmic rays, violent bursts from the Sun, or even extremely powerful extragalactic gamma-ray bursts.
+On an unprotected system, an unlucky SEU may corrupt the system’s state to such a severe degree that it may cause destruction or loss of life - particularly important given the safety-critical nature of a number of space-faring systems (satellites, crew capsules, etc).

 One way we can protect against SEUs is a design technique called Triple Modular Redundancy (TMR), which mitigates SEUs by triplicating key parts of the design and using voter circuits to select a non-corrupted